ShortPixel Adaptive Images vs. ShortPixel Image Optimizer

 You can keep both ShortPixel Image Optimizer (SPIO) and ShortPixel Adaptive Images (SPAI) active as they won't conflict with each other, but we generally recommend having just one plugin active.

 - If you want to use only SPIO, here's a quick start guide: Step-by-step guide to install and use ShortPixel Image Optimizer (SPIO)

 - If you want to use only SPAI, here's its quick start guide: Step-by-step guide to install and use ShortPixel Adaptive Images (SPAI)

-- If you want to use both of them, make sure to follow these instructions: I already used SPIO for image optimization, what settings should I use with SPAI?
+- If you want to use both plugins, make sure to follow these instructions: I already used SPIO for image optimization, what settings should I use with SPAI?